Heterogeneous Clinical Trial Outcomes via Multi-Output Gaussian Processes: Abstract

-\abstract[Summary]{We make use of Kronecker structure for scaling Gaussian Process models to large-scale, heterogeneous, clinical data sets.
-Repeated measures, commonly performed in clinical research, facilitate computational acceleration for nonlinear Bayesian nonparametric models and enable exact sampling for non-conjugate inference, when combinations of continuous and discrete endpoints are observed.
+{Repeated measures, commonly performed in clinical research, facilitate computational acceleration for nonlinear Bayesian nonparametric models and enable exact sampling for non-conjugate inference, when combinations of continuous and discrete endpoints are observed.
+We make use of Kronecker structure for scaling Gaussian Process models to large-scale, heterogeneous, clinical data sets.
 Model inference is performed in Stan, and comparisons are made with brms on simulated data and two real clinical data sets, following a radiological image quality theme.
 Scalable Gaussian Process models compare favourably with parametric models on real data sets with 17,460 observations.
-Different GP model specifications are explored, with components analogous to random effects, and their theoretical properties are described.}
+Different GP model specifications are explored, with components analogous to random effects, and their theoretical properties are described.} \keywords{Gaussian Processes, Scalable Inference, Repeated Measures, Kronecker Products, Heterogeneous Multi-output Regression, Stan, Radiological Image Quality}